hi2code/stompjs-cli/README.md

 # stompjs-cli

-stompjs-cli is an interactive command-line client for Stompjs.
+stompjs-cli is an interactive command-line client for stomp protocol.

 ## Installation